mrocklin/thesis/pattern-logpy.md

 #### Storing Mathematical Patterns

+We use our old example unpacking logarithms of exponents.
 A rewrite rule can be specified by a source, target, and condition terms.
 These are specified with SymPy terms.
 For example the following transformation can be specified with the following tuple:

 $$\log(\exp(x)) \rightarrow x \;\;\; \forall x \in \mathbb{R}$$